Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: LUIQD-TD

 \subsection{Reference Image Selection}

-For supervised UIE, we construct high-quality raw-reference pairs by leveraging the subjective quality scores in LUIQD.
-The reference images in LUQID-TD were derived from the original LUIQD data set \cite{pauqa}.
-In LUIQD, each raw underwater image is associated with nine enhanced versions produced by a set of representative traditional and deep learning-based algorithms.
-Each enhanced image was assigned a subjective quality score by at least 20 independent annotators following the SS-ACR protocol and ITU-R BT.500-12 recommendation.
-Based on these scores, we selected the enhanced image with the highest mean subjective quality as the reference image for each raw input. \lyb{This standardized procedure ensures objective and reproducible reference selection.} \lyb{In total, we obtain} 6,418 raw-reference pairs $(\mathbf{I}^{raw}_i, \mathbf{I}^{ref}_i)$, providing reliable supervision for mapping degraded underwater images to their visually optimal counterparts.
+For supervised UIE tasks, we constructed high-quality degraded-reference image pairs by leveraging the subjective quality scores contained in the LUIQD.
+To be specific, each degraded image in the LUIQD-TD was directly derived from the original image contained in the LUIQD \cite{pauqa}.
+In terms of each degraded image, the reference image was selected as the image that received the highest quality score among the nine enhanced images.
+This standardized procedure ensures an objective and reproducible reference selection.
+In total, we obtained 6,418 degraded-reference pairs $(\mathbf{I}^{deg}_i, \mathbf{I}^{ref}_i)$, providing reliable supervision for mapping a degraded underwater image to its perceptually optimal counterpart.